How to Avoid Stripe Fees: Smart Alternatives for Cost-Conscious Businesses

 For businesses that operate on thin margins, like B2B platforms, suppliers, distributors, and manufacturers, these fees can be brutal.

-Fortunately, there are more cost-effective alternatives out there; platforms with flat-rate fees, zero ACH charges, and better support for B2B workflows.
 Stripe is sleek and developer-friendly, but if profitability is a top priority, it might not be the best long-term partner.

 Why Traditional Payment Processors Miss the Mark for B2B Businesses